 It was great viewing the modules, which highlighted all the reading material.
 The instructor was supportive in reaching out to me to see if I had any questions."

-Upon completing this program, you'll receive a program completion certificate from your accredited college or university.
-In addition, after completing this program, you'll be eligible to work toward the International Quality Federation (IQF) certification, which is a Six Sigma industry standard certification.
+Upon completing this course, you'll receive a course completion certificate from your accredited college or university.
+In addition, after completing this course, you'll be eligible to work toward the International Quality Federation (IQF) certification, which is a Six Sigma industry standard certification.
 The IQF certification does not come through your accredited college or university; it is something you will need to work toward on your own.
-You will have the option to sit for the IQF certification exam at the end of your program.
-The cost of this certification exam is included in the cost of the program.
+You will have the option to sit for the IQF certification exam at the end of your course.
+The cost of this certification exam is included in the cost of the course.

-A study guide for the IQF exam is included in your program registration materials, and the program itself prepares you for much of the knowledge you need for the IQF certification exam.
+A study guide for the IQF exam is included in your course registration materials, and the course itself prepares you for much of the knowledge you need for the IQF certification exam.